jmiggs/RobinStax/README.md

 ![alt text](https://im2.ezgif.com/tmp/ezgif-2-a96cdff42014.gif)

 The Watchlist component fetches the companies related to it from the database, and subsequently uses the response to fetch market information using the **IEX API**.
 Similar to how users own shares through a joins table noted in the previous section, a ```Watchlist``` has items through an  **ActiveRecord** association with ```Watchlistitem```.
-The Watchlist component sends a GET request for the corresponding Watchlist, and uses **JSON JBuilder** to send a response with that Watchlist's related information.
+The Watchlist component sends a GET request for the corresponding Watchlist, and **JSON JBuilder** is used to send a response with that Watchlist's related information.
 Here's what this call looks like:

 **The Action Creator:**
 ``` javascript